yk8000/MMB-RNAseq-Workflow/docs/Step7_ssGSEA_from_counts_guide.md

 # Step 7.
-Step 7.
 Signature Analysis with ssGSEA
 Using DESeq2 VST-normalized data (or TPM), we perform **single-sample GSEA (ssGSEA)** with MSigDB or custom gene sets to compute signature scores per sample and visualize them.

 ## Pipeline